IevaZarina/texttools/README.md

 ## Texttools

 Python 2.7 package for various text normalization functions.
-Currenclyt contains transliteration functionality for special symbols from most common European languages to Latin symbils.
+Currently contains transliteration functionality for special symbols from most common European languages to Latin symbils.
 You can extend the symbol dictionary with more symbols as needed.

 ## Usage